Confidential Ethylene Oxide Settlement Reached To Resolve Lawsuits Over Emissions at Pennsylvania Facility

 Ethylene oxide is a gas used in the sterilization process of some hard-to-clean medical devices, such as those made of metal or glass, or which have multiple layers and small crevices.
 However, inhalation of the gas can cause lung, throat, eye and nose irritation, and has been linked to increased cancer risks and may cause brain and nervous system damage.

-Concerns mounted following ethylene oxide leaks in 2019 at facilities operated by Sterigenics, another medical sterilization company, impacting plants in Illinois, Michigan and Georgia.
-The facilities were shut down temporarily to address the leaks, but multiple lawsuits were subsequently filed over health risks from exposure to the toxic gas.
+Concerns about environmental risks associated with exposure to the gas began to emerge after a series of ethylene oxide leaks in 2019, at facilities operated in Illinois, Michigan and Georgia by Sterigenics, another medical sterilization company.
+Those facilities were shut down temporarily to address the leaks, but multiple lawsuits were subsequently filed over health risks from exposure to the toxic gas.
 Last November, the medical device sterilization company Steris also announced it is currently facing hundreds of ethylene oxide exposure lawsuits in the U.S.

-B. Braun has also faced dozens of similar claims over the last five years by local residents who say ethylene oxide emissions from the facility led to the development of cancer.
+B. Braun has also faced dozens of similar claims over the last five years by local Pennsylvania residents, who say ethylene oxide emissions from a different facility in Lehigh County exposed them to a risk of cancer.
 However, on Monday the company announced it had reached a settlement agreement to resolve the majority of those claims.

 According to B. Braun officials, the details of the settlement are confidential and represent no admission of wrongdoing.
 The company also indicates it will continue to defend itself against the remaining, unresolved, claims.